LucasCodes8/LucasCodes8/README.md

 ## Objective

 My goal is personal success in the field of Cyber Securrity.
+I am currently looking for work as a Security Analyst.

 ## Skills